smelc/tn-fp-haskell-course/slides/course-03.md

 To solve problems functionally:

 - Recursion: divide a problem into smaller subproblems
-- Fold: iterate over data, transform it along the way
+- Fold: iterate over data, accumulate a value along the way

 <!-- exdown-skip 6 7 -->
 ```hs